Wayanad Literature Festival: 2024

-The second edition in 2024 was inaugurated by Siddaramaiah, the Chief Minister of Karnataka.
+The second edition in 2024 was inaugurated by Siddaramaiah, the chief minister of Karnataka.
 Over 400 writers spoke at the festival and over one lakh ten thousand people were estimated to have attended the festival.
 Speakers included Arundhati Roy, Parvathy Thiruvoth, Amitava Kumar, Christophe Jaffrelot, John Kaey, Santhosh George Kulangara, Basil Joseph.
 The audience included a large number of who is who of northern Kerala and the visiting population of tourists from Bangalore, Hyderabad, Mysore, Chennai, Delhi and Mumbai during that year-end weekend.

+2026

+On June 25, 2026, festival organizers announced that the third edition is scheduled to take place from December 20 to 23, 2026, in Dwaraka, Mananthavady.
+Founder and director Vinod K. Jose noted that the rural location, lacking direct airport or railway access, serves as a core defining element intended to highlight community resilience and representation.